-- Visitor Centre: Lake Saimaa Nature and Culture Centre Riihisaari in Savolinna is home for the exhibitions of Savonlinna Provincial Museum (culture) and Saimaa Nature Centre (nature).
+- Visitor Centre: Lake Saimaa Nature and Culture Centre Riihisaari in Savolinna is home for the joint permanent exhibition "In the heart of Saimaa" and visiting exhibitions of Savonlinna Provincial Museum (www.savonlinna.fi/riihisaari) and Saimaa Nature Centre.

 - Nature Information Hut: Kolovesi Nature Information Hut is located on the riverbank in an old granary in Enonkoski.
 It is open through the summer and has an exhibition on the area's flora and fauna and provides information about recreational opportunities in the area.